 - Oral Appliances: An oral appliance is a removable device, mostly worn at night, to keep the teeth and jaw in proper position and prevent teeth grinding and teeth clenching.
 An oral appliance may be a dental splint, mouthguard, or night guard.

-- Cosmetic and Restorative Dentistry: Cosmetic and restorative dental treatments can repair damaged teeth as a result of TMJ issues.
+- Cosmetic and Restorative Dentistry: Cosmetic and restorative dental treatments can repair damaged teeth due to TMJ issues.
 Your dentist can repair worn teeth with dental bonding, porcelain veneers, dental crowns, or other types of dental restorations.
 We can complete many procedures in a single visit using same-day CEREC technology.

 TMJ Therapy FAQs